refined-prun/refined-prun/TESTING.md

 1. Export all data and settings: settings, finances, notes, lists, actions
 2. Close the game tab
-3. Backup the folder with current extension folder
+3. Backup the folder with the current extension
 4. Delete all contents in the folder and then unpack the new archive into it
 5. Go to Extensions page
 6. Press the ⟳ button in the Refined PrUn extension tile